Koskela teen murder: Timeline

 The accused recorded their act on video with their mobile phones, demonstrating how they exploded a firecracker between the victim's buttocks.
 At the end of the video all three perpetrators laughed loudly and shook hands with each other.
 In the video, the victim was lying on his side with his trousers pulled down and could not move at all.
 As the assault continued, the victim could no longer speak but to tried to raise his hands on his face to shield himself from the blows.
 As he was being strangled, he tried to pull the perpetrator's hand downward to get air.
 The most violent of the perpetrators later revealed he had felt an inexplicable sense of rage during the assault, which had only gone away when he was walking back home.

 The victim's face was covered in injuries when the perpetrators started to carry him to the next location.
 They inspected the victim using the flashlights on their telephones.
 At about 11pm, the perpetrators went to a grocery store to shop and did not call for help for the victim.
 The victim was left lying on the ground, with clear injuries to his face, and was unable to walk.
 He managed to move but only a short distance.
 The victim died a couple of hours later.

 Two of the perpetrators came the next day to see the body, which was still at the same location.
 The perpetrators discussed the matter repeatedly over the weekend and, despite expressing shock, planned to hide or destroy the body.
 They also planned to clean the body with bleach in order to remove DNA evidence and fingerprints.

 The victim's body remained on the murder site over the weekend until Monday 7 December, when it was discovered by a construction worker at eight o'clock in the morning.
 The body was partially naked.
-The man first thought the boy was unconscious and called the emergency help centre, which advised him and his work colleague to start to revive the boy.
+The man first thought the boy was unconscious and called the emergency help centre, which advised him and his colleague to start to revive the boy.
 The revival was stopped when the body was found to be cold and stiff.
 Soon, the emergency services arrived at the scene and questioned the discoverer.
 On the same morning one of the perpetrators told his mother about the assault, and she called the police immediately.